 Bhutan and the Czech Republic established diplomatic relations on 2 December 2011.
-H.E.
-Mr. Milan Hovorka, the Ambassador of Czech Republic in India, is accredited to Bhutan.
+Her Excellency Dr. Eliska Zigova,the Ambassador of Czech Republic in India, is accredited to Bhutan.

 Diplomatic relations between Bhutan and Indonesia were established on 15 December 2011.
 The Ambassador of the Republic of Indonesia in New Delhi is accredited to Bhutan.
-Ambassador-designate H.E.
-Ms. Ina Hagniningtyas Krishnamurthi is yet to present her credentials.
+Currently, H.E.
+Ms. Ina Hagniningtyas Krishnamurthi is non-resident Ambassador of Indonesia to Bhutan.

 Bhutan and Indonesia enjoy cordial relations, and annual felicitation messages are exchanged between the Heads of State of the two countries.
 As countries in the Asian region and members of organisations such as the Non-Aligned Movement and the United Nations, the two countries share a similar outlook and approach to international and regional affairs.